codeuino/website-www.codeuino.org/README.md

 If the project is on GitHub, here’s how to submit a pull request:

 * Fork the repository and clone it locally.
 Connect your local to the original “upstream” repository by adding it as a remote.
 Pull in changes from “upstream” often so that you stay up to date so that when you submit your pull request, merge conflicts will be less likely.
-(See more detailed instructions here.)
+(See more detailed instructions here)
 * Create a branch for your edits.
 * Reference any relevant issues or supporting documentation in your PR. (for example, “Closes #37.”)
 * Include screenshots of the before and after if your changes include differences in HTML/CSS.
 Drag and drop the images into the body of your pull request.